 The shower, sometimes creating as many as 60 to 200 shooting stars per hour, is produced as Earth passes through debris left over from the orbit of Comet Swift-Tuttle.
 This 16-mile-wide periodic comet, which completes an orbit around the sun every 133 years, has been described as "the single most dangerous object known to humanity."
 This is because every instance of its return to the inner solar system brings it ever closer to the Earth-moon system.
 Though astronomers believe the comet bears no threat for at least the next 2,000 years, future impacts cannot be ruled out.

 If the comet were to hit Earth, scientists believe Swift-Tuttle would be at least 27 times more powerful than the asteroid or comet that wiped out the dinosaurs.
 For now, you can take in the beauty of the debris from this harbinger of doom by looking north towards the constellation Perseus.
-Because the moon will be three-quarters full, you'll need to search out a nice dark sky to escape any light pollution from urban environments.
+Because the moon will be absent in the night sky, there's decent hype that this year's shower could be one to remember.

 Look for Earth's shadow (All year)